alliander-opensource/diva-irma-js/README.md

 _Starting an IRMA session_:

-Use one of these three functions to respectively start a disclosure, signing or issuing session.
+Use one of these three functions to respectively starts a disclosure, signing or issuing session.
 All these functions return an `irmaSessionData` object, which needs to be passed to the user in the form of a QR code.

 - `startDisclosureSession(attributes, attributeLabel, divaSessionId)`: Start an IRMA Disclosure session.
 Attributes is an array of requested IRMA attributes (for instance `['irma-demo.MijnOverheid.address.street']`.
 Together, they will construct the `content` object that is sent to the IRMA Api Server. `divaSesssionId` is the Diva session where the resulting IRMA session will be connected to. `attributeLabel` can be any string.
    Alternatively, attributes can be defined as 'a set of conjunctions containing disjunctions, a concept that is more powerful (but complex) and explained [here](http://credentials.github.io/protocols/irma-protocol/#verification).
 - `startSignatureSession(attributes, attributeLabel, message,)`: Start an IRMA Signature session.
-In addition to attributes and a label, the message to be signed need to be provided as well.
+In addition to attributes and a label, the message to be signed needs to be provided as well.
 - `startIssueSession(credentials, attributes, attributeLabel)`: Start an IRMA Issue session.
-See http://credentials.github.io/protocols/irma-protocol/#issuing on how to define `credentials`. `Attributes` and `AttributeLabel` are optional here and only needed if you want to disclose attributes before issuing.
+See http://credentials.github.io/protocols/irma-protocol/#issuing on how to define `credentials`. `Attributes` and `AttributeLabel` are optional here and only needed if you want to let the user disclose attributes before issuing.

 _Polling the status of a running session:_: